IceKhan13/QiskitFlow/lib/README.md

 - Run your code as usual: QiskitFlow will write metadata of your experiment execution in local folder
 - You can review experiments using [CLI interface](#cli)

-> We are tracking metrics, parameters, artifacts and measurements of experiments.
+> We are tracking metrics, parameters, state vectors and counts of experiments.
 > Artifacts, circuits, sourcecode and other useful things are on their way.

 > Note: qiskitflow creates `_experiments` folder in place of execution of code, where all serialized information is stored in json format, so it's easy to track it even in git